blues/m5stack/CONTRIBUTING.md

 4. Add, commit, and push your changes.
 5. [Submit a pull request.][pr]

-## Notes
+## Tests

-* Please add tests if you changed code.
-Contributions without tests won't be
-* accepted.
-If you don't know how to add tests, please put in a PR and leave a
-* comment asking for help.
+Please add tests if you changed code.
+Contributions without tests won't be accepted.
+If you don't know how to add tests, please put in a PR and leave a comment asking for help.
 We love helping!

 [repo]: https://github.com/blues/m5stack/tree/master
 [fork]: https://help.github.com/articles/fork-a-repo/